Some things are just too good to be open. This is a cautionary tale about Open Source at Microsoft.

-OpenAI is founded as non-profit by Elon Musk, Sam Altman and friends (with a pledged $1 billion investment).
+OpenAI is founded as a non-profit by Elon Musk, Sam Altman and friends (with ~$1 billion investment).

 OpenAI becomes a for-profit.
 The “capped” profit mentioned in the first paragraph on that link is “funny” since profit is capped at 100x!

-OpenAI gets $1 billion from Microsoft and announces its intention to license its products with Microsoft as its “preffered” partner.
+OpenAI gets $1 billion from Microsoft and announces its intention to license its products with Microsoft as its “preferred” partner.

 GPT-3, OpenAI’s language predictive model is license “exclusively” to Microsoft.

 It took Microsoft from July 2019 till Sept 2020 to transform “open” code into a product that it exclusively licenses.
 These things are extremely expensive.
 Licensing helps to pay for stuff.
 The transition from “preferred” to “exclusive” could be an early indicator of where things are headed.